All Episodes

 This was her chance to be heard.

-A bunch of left-wing kooks are showing up down there, and they're using this protest as an occasion to raise funds to get new members to their websites.
+And now a bunch of hangers on, a bunch of left-wing kooks are showing up down there, and they're using this protest as an occasion to raise funds to get new members to their websites.

 She would never probably say it publicly, but she's getting close enough as it is.

-This USA Today story from which I was quoting, even references some of these things.
+This USA Today story from which I was quoting even references some of these things.

-True Majority and Democracy for America.
+True majority and democracy for America.

-She's being helped here by PR systems who work for Fenton Communications, which is being paid to help Sheehan by True Majority.
+She's being helped here by PR assistants who work for Fenton Communications, which is being paid to help Sheehan by True Majority, a group founded by Ben and Jerry as Ben and Jerry's ice cream fame.

 Some are seeking donations to their websites based on her protest.

-Even Elizabeth Edwards, the wife of John Edwards, the Brick girl, showed up on Tuesday.
+Even Elizabeth Edwards, the wife of John Edwards, the brick girl, showed up on Tuesday.

-Uh and I'm telling you, uh it it it's it's backfiring.
+And I'm telling you, it's backfiring.

 Now what?

-Now what do you disagree with me about now?
+Now, what do you disagree with me about now?

 I understand these people.

-And I would think after all these years that you would trust me when I tell you what they're doing, and I'm telling you they are exploiting her, and I'm telling you that all this media attention is causing a backlash.
+And I would think after all these years that you would trust me when I tell you what they're doing.

-How about this guy that drove hey, the guy that drove through the crosses?
+How about this guy that drove, hey, the guy that drove through the crosses, the guy that drove through the crosses?

 Okay, that's bad.